Silver Spirit - Cruise Ship, Europe

 Silver Spirit boasts six dining venues that include some Silversea regulars as well as two new eateries.
 The established offerings include the simply titled Restaurant – offering international breakfast, lunch and dinner menus by Relais & Châteaux, La Terrazza – a buffet style restaurant with ocean views, Le Champagne – a six-course experience in a romantic setting and the Pool Grill.

-In addition, the ship also has the Stars Supper Club that will offer supper accompanied with live music and dancing and, for an extra fee, guests will be able to dine in the Asian-inspired Seishin Restaurant.
+In addition, the ship also has the Stars Supper Club that offers supper accompanied with live music and dancing and, for an extra fee, guests can dine in the Asian-inspired Seishin Restaurant.

 There is a show lounge, with seating for 330, a conference room with a maximum capacity for 25 and an observation lounge for 80 people.
 There is also a casino and sports bar which can accommodate 80 passengers.